ShlokRamteke/image_uploader/README.md

 ## API Calls
 The application uses common API request functions stored in the `apicall.js` and `apis.js` files.
 These files provide a streamlined approach to making HTTP requests to the server-side API.

-## Contributing
-Contributions are welcome!
-Feel free to fork this repository, make changes, and submit pull requests.
-Please follow best practices for clean code, thorough documentation, and clear commit messages.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.